 P138 requires change to the Code and Code Subsidiary Documents and the development of a number of SAA scripts.
-The costs and timescales for the implementation of P138 are included in section 5.
-P138 will be implemented as part of a BSC systems release as this is more cost effective and efficient.
+The costs and timescales for the implementation of P138 are included in section 5 of this Modification Report.
+P138 will be implemented as part of a BSC Systems release as this is more cost effective and efficient.
 ELEXON will be responsible for managing the implementation of P138.